smartlook/smartlook.github.io/_docs/web/gdpr.md

 ## IP address

-User consented to have his IP address recorded.
+User consented to have their IP address recorded.

 ```js
 <script>